adipatel11/courtmetrics/README.md

 - Password hashing with `bcryptjs`; never stores plaintext credentials.
 - AWS DynamoDB persistence via the AWS SDK v3 document client.
 - Signed, HTTP-only cookie sessions with a 7-day TTL.
-- Authenticated dashboard for CSV uploads and Recharts visualizations.
+- Authenticated dashboard with guided match entry and Recharts visualizations.

 ### Prerequisites
 - Node.js 18+ and npm (ships with the project scaffold).